Why Choose Us?

 It has been proven time and time again that knowing first aid helps save lives.
-First aid skills and knowledge can be used to ease the pain experienced by the patient and prevent their injuries from getting worse.
-It can spell the difference between life and death, the gravity of the injury, and the recovery period needed by the patient.
+First aid skills and knowledge can be used to ease the anxiety and pain experienced by the patient and prevent their injuries from getting worse.
+It can spell the difference between life and death, the gravity of the injury, and the recovery duration of the casualty.

 First aiders must have the necessary skills and knowledge to administer first aid.
 They should know how to properly assess the situation and make the right decisions.
 They should also remain calm in times of emergency, as one of their duties is to reassure the patient under their care.

 Why Do You Need to Learn First Aid?

-Emergency situations can happen any time at any place, and many people spend most of their time at home or at work which is why our courses give particular focus to these environments.
+Emergency situations can happen anytime anywhere.
+People spend the majority of their time either at home or at work which is why our courses give particular focus to these environments.
 Knowing how to administer first aid can give you the confidence to promptly help others in times of need without compromising your own safety.

 Knowing the potential dangers, you can take steps to reduce risks and formulate emergency response plans that address the specifics of your home, facility, or office situation.

 What Does It Take to Become a First Aider?

 To become a first aider, you need to undergo training from a registered training organisation like Australia Wide First Aid.
 After completing all the required units of a module and passing the assessment, you’ll receive a statement of attainment.
 Take note that a Provide First Aid certificate is valid for 3 years, while it is recommended that you renew your CPR certification every 12 months.